-Note that the computational complexity for ensemble the matrix $\Tilde{\mathbb{A}}$ is $\mathcal{O}(dN^2MLK)$, and for each iteration in the model selection procedure, the computational complexity is approximately $\mathcal{O}((dNML)^3K)$ since it involves computing an inversion of a matrix with dimension $dNML*dNML$ while evaluating $\mathcal{L}(\theta)$ and we assume $K \ll dNML$.
-However, in practice, we can reduce this order since the matrix if often very sparse, as shown in our numerical experiments.
+Note that the computational complexity for assembling the matrix $\Tilde{\mathbb{A}}$ is $\mathcal{O}(dN^2MLK)$, and for each iteration in the model selection procedure, the computational complexity is approximately $\mathcal{O}((dNML)^3K)$ since it involves computing an inversion of a matrix with dimension $dNML*dNML$ while evaluating $\mathcal{L}(\theta)$ and we assume $K \ll dNML$.
+However, in practice, we can reduce this order since the matrix is often very sparse, as shown in our numerical experiments.

 \begin{remark} Since one of the main goals of our strategy is to avoid the trivial solution/estimation, and for $\mathbb{A}_{k^\ast} \approx 0$ (equals zero at most entries), it implies that the $c_{k^\ast} = 0$ or we do not have enough information to learn the right coefficient of $\xi_k$ with the given observational data.
 Therefore, in our numerical examples, we exclude the candidate $k^\ast$ if more than half of the entries of $\mathbb{A}_{k^\ast}$ are zero.
 This can not only accelerate the model selection process, but also exclude the misspecification caused by inadequate information. \end{remark}